Working At Snow Farm NZ

-Some of the local real estate agents run property management sections and are worth a go.
+Some local real estate agents run property management sections and are worth a go.
 The following have some listings online.

 Wanaka Live, Lake Wanaka Accommodation, The Messenger, Upper Clutha Trading Post (Facebook page), Wanaka Winter season accommodation (Facebook page), Wanaka Accommodation, Harcourts, First National

-It would be highly recommended to review the Tenants Protection Association website’s guidelines and advice if you wish to engage in renting a property in New Zealand.
-They will provide advice on how to rent a property and let you know your rights and obligations when signing a new lease.
+It would be highly recommended to review the Tenants Protection Association website’s guidelines and advice if you wish to rent a property in New Zealand.
+They will advise on how to rent a property and let you know your rights and obligations when signing a new lease.

 Visit them at http://www.tpa.org.nz/

 BANK & IRD NUMBERS